Dear Parents and Carers

-Every time you read at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
-Children will be awarded house points for every occasion on which they read at home.
+Even when your child enjoys reading and reads well on their own, they still need to read aloud all the way through their Key Stage Two years.
+Books can be borrowed from the school library and each year group has a selection of books that your child can borrow and read at home.
+Every time your child reads at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
+In KS2, children will be awarded house points for every occasion that they read at home.
 When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.

 Children can earn ‘Reading Rewards’ time, for reading at home and recording it in their reading records.
-To receive this reward time, children need to read at home on at least six occasions (either independently or to an adult) during the week and records these.
+To receive this reward time, children need to read at home on at least five occasions (either independently or to an adult) during the week and records these.
 Diaries must also be signed by a parent or carer (once per week) in order for children to receive this time.

 Water bottles and snacks